nautobot/nautobot/nautobot/docs/installation/http-server.md

 !!! info
     Please keep in mind that the configurations provided here are bare minimums required to get Nautobot up and running.
 You may want to make adjustments to better suit your production environment.

+!!! warning
+    Certain components of Nautobot (such as the display of rack elevation diagrams) rely on the use of embedded objects.
+Ensure that your HTTP server configuration does not override the `X-Frame-Options` response header set by Nautobot.

 ## Troubleshooting

 ### Unable to Connect